Current Residents FAQs

 Can I reapply to stay in residence for a subsequent year?

-We may be able offer accommodation to a number of returning students.
+We may be able offer accommodation to a number of continuing students.
 If you wish to be considered for a place in UofG accommodation after your first year, please apply in the usual way.
 The number of places available for returners will depend on the numbers of first year students applying for a guaranteed place.
-Please refer to our Admissions policy for further details.
+Please refer to the Admissions Policy:

 Later year students can also apply to join the Residence Life team which can be a valuable addition to your CV as well as benefitting from a rent reduction.
 Find out more on the Residence Life pages.